bandprotocol/bandchain-docs-archived/docs/client-library/pyband/transaction.md

 # Transaction Module

-This module provides a preparation component that is required for sending a transaction.
+This module provides the preparatory component that is required for sending a transaction.

 ## with_message(msgs)

-This function add one or multiple messages to `<Transaction>`
+This function add one or more messages to `<Transaction>`

-The message can be in any message listed [Oracle Module](/client-library/protocol-buffers/oracle-module.html#oracle-v1-tx-proto) or [Cosmos Based Messages](https://docs.cosmos.network/v0.44/core/proto-docs.html).
+The message can be any message as listed in [Oracle Module](/client-library/protocol-buffers/oracle-module.html#oracle-v1-tx-proto) or [Cosmos Based Messages](https://docs.cosmos.network/v0.44/core/proto-docs.html).
 Please note that our message should be imported from the generated [protobuf files](https://github.com/bandprotocol/chain/tree/v2.0.3/proto/oracle/v1).

 **Parameter**